HOUSTON, Texas (KTRK) -- A dozen years after he was first arrested, Otis Mallet is one step closer to being fully exonerated.

-Initially during today's hearing, Goines' attorney Nicole Deborde said her client was unavailable, having just had surgery yesterday.
-But the judge in the hearing was not satisfied with the answer, and instructed that Goines show up anyway.
+Initially, during that hearing, Goines' attorney Nicole Deborde said her client was unavailable, having just had surgery.
+But the judge in the hearing was not satisfied with the answer and instructed that Goines show up anyway.

-Wearing athletic clothing and a bandage covering his nose and mouth, Goines appeared in court briefly around 1 p.m.
+Wearing athletic clothing and a bandage covering his nose and mouth, Goines appeared in court briefly.
 He told the judge that he would plead the 5th Amendment against self-incrimination if called to testify, and he was allowed to leave.

 Goines did not comment as he walked out.

 The hearing then continued, with prosecutors and appellate attorneys agreeing on several major points.
 Both agreed that they believe Goines lied about an undercover informant, and falsified paperwork during Mallet's initial trial.

 "We agree false testimony was given by Gerald Goines in the trial of Mr. Mallet in 2008," said Harris County District Attorney Kim Ogg.
 "We also agree that he failed to disclose relevant evidence to our prosecutors, who then failed to disclose to the defense, through no fault of her own."